 The Chair of the Pay Body will be available to the Headteacher for consultation, should they be required.
 For this reason, the Chair of the Pay Body may not be a member of the Review Committee or Review Appeal Committee.

-The Appraisal Review Committee for the Headteacher’s Performance Review
+The Appraisal Review Committee for the Headteacher’s Review

 The Pay Body will delegate [insert the number, e.g. 2 or 3] governors, none of whom shall be employees of the Pay Body, to carry out the appraisal review for the Headteacher.
 The delegated governors may be supported by an external adviser appointed by the Pay Body.
-The agreed performance objectives and indicators/measures [will/may] be referred for moderation to the [Moderation Committee/the Chair of the Pay Body].
+The agreed objectives and indicators/measures [will/may] be referred for moderation to the [Moderation Committee/the Chair of the Pay Body].

 [It is the stated wish of the Pay Body that the delegated governors should be appropriately trained].